 • Roots Music: Applying structural elements from folk traditions to generate articulate melodic-based improvisations: question and answer; repetition of ending phrases, mirrored rhythmic phrases, and the like; ornamentation; relationship between lower and upper registers.

 • Three-Chord Wonders: Strategies for learning and teaching the I, IV, V chord sequences as found in the blues, Latin music, rhythm changes, folk tunes, and rock/pop music.

 • Technology-Enhanced Creativity: The loop pedal as a compositional and improvisatory tool.

 • Creative Conducting: Mastering and teaching student leadership as it relates to originating spontaneous pieces of music through creative conducting techniques.

 How to rhythmize the brain and the bow utilizing a series of fun approaches.

 Julie will demonstrate the same melody in five different styles and teach participants right- and left-hand techniques linked to each style.
 Time allowing, she’ll also teach students the tune in the style of their choice.

-Students call out countries from around the world and Julie demonstrates a piece of music from each country, teaching left- and right-hand and accompaniment techniques across the session.
+Students call out countries from around the world and Julie demonstrates a piece of music from each country.
+Students learn left- and right-hand techniques for each style as well as accompaniment techniques.